 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X (Typ 113) and Panasonic Lumix DMC-GX7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the GX7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX7 was succeeded by the Panasonic GX85.
+Both the X Typ 113 and the GX7 have been discontinued, but can regularly be found used on eBay.
+The GX7 was replaced by the Panasonic GX85, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what conclusions can be drawn?
 Is the Leica X Typ 113 better than the Panasonic GX7 or vice versa?
 The listing below highlights the relative strengths of the two models.